abhith/Code.Library/docs/articles/aspnet-core/logging.md

 To enable logging to file, set it to `true`.
 Default value is `false`.

+### UseElasticsearchFormatter

+Set this to `true` if you want your console logs to written in elasticsearch format, useful in case of hosting in k8s where EFK configured to collect logs.
+Default value is `false`.

 We don't need the default **Logging** configuration in the **appsettings.json** anymore, remove it.

 ```json